mduran16/WP-CSPT-Creater/README.md

-WP-CSPT-Creater
+WP-CSPT-Creator
 ===============

-This is a WordPress plugin that automatically generates custom content.
+This is a WordPress plugin that automatically generates custom content types.
 Custom Content includes/will include post types, taxonomies,post statuses, meta boxes, menus, shortcodes, and possibly a few others.

 ###Fully Completed:
 - None